top of page

 Just Take Him at His Word

 The requirement for a person to receive the irrevocable gift of everlasting life is simple.
 Those of you who are at least somewhat familiar with my writings are quite aware that I boldly and consistently assert this.
 I do so because the Bible does so.
-Hard work was indeed necessary to have met God’s standard of perfection in order for us to come into His eternal presence, however that hard work was, and only could be accomplished ENTIRELY by the death, burial, and resurrection of Christ, according to the Scriptures (1 Corinthians 15:3-4, Hebrews 1:3).
+Hard work was indeed necessary to have met God’s standard of perfection in order for us to come into His eternal presence, however that hard work was accomplished, and only could be accomplished ENTIRELY by Jesus Himself; by His death, burial, and resurrection, according to the Scriptures (1 Corinthians 15:3-4, Hebrews 1:3).
 I have no means of contributing to any sort of righteous perfection in my flesh.
-This righteous perfection only comes by the Holy Spirit, who sealed me, and who I was born of, when I believed the Gospel and was cleansed of my sin by the blood of Jesus (John 3, Ephesians 1:3, 1 Corinthians 15:3-4).
+This righteous perfection only comes by the Holy Spirit, who sealed me, and who I was born of, when I believed the Gospel and was cleansed of All of my sin by the blood of Jesus (John 1:9, 3:9, Ephesians 1:3, 1 Corinthians 15:3-4, etc).

 God is about truth (John 14:6).
 He wants us to be honest with Him and with ourselves (let’s not forget that not being honest; lying is a sin…sins are what earn the wage of death, that we receive forgiveness for when we trust Christ as Savior).
 He most certainly does not want us to lie to ourselves in order to receive salvation.
 I have heard folks who were “witnessing” make statements to the effect that you have to feel really sorry for your sins or God won’t forgive them.
 Godly sorrow can indeed be a good thing (2 Corinthians 7:10), however there are many problems that go along with this sort of “evangelism.”
 First, the heart is deceitful (Jeremiah 17:9) to begin with.
 We don’t need to try to convince it to be even more so.
 Your feelings don’t save you AT ALL; again, Jesus does that by Himself.
 There are indeed some folks who are legitimately moved to tears when they are understanding and believing the Gospel.
 Others, not so much.
 Others may more or less intellectually/rationally grasp the concept and realize their need for what Jesus did for them, and then simply believe the Gospel; BOTH are legitimate; each person and each situation are unique and different, but the Gospel saves each person who believes it just the same.
 The person who is not as emotional about it absolutely need not feel the need to muster up [phony] sorrow [a lie to God and to one’s self] in order to feel sorry enough so that God will hopefully save Him because he or she has repented hard enough.
 Any “evangelism” asserting the necessity of such things is not of God.